JCSDA/jedi-stack/README.md

 * Other

 ### Packages
-The individual packages should be downloaded, untarred and placed under`pkg`.
-Most build scripts will look for directory `pkg/pkgName-pkgVersion` e.g. `pkg/hdf5-1.10.3`.
+The individual packages will be fetched from their respective sources, but can be downloaded, untarred and placed under`pkg` if desired.
+Most build scripts will look for directory `pkg/pkgName-pkgVersion` e.g. `pkg/hdf5-1_10_3`.

 ### Compiler options
 Set the default compiler to build the stack.